Finding Rest During the Newborn Days - Baby Chick

 • Sucking.
 This replicates the swallowing of amniotic fluid while in the womb.
 Use your breast, bottle, or pacifier to help calm your baby.

-The key is to combine three or more of these tools to calm your baby!
+Combining three or more of these tools is key to calming your baby!

 5. Establish Routines Early

 Routines can help you and your baby feel more consistent throughout your day.
-Babies can’t tell time, so routines act as their clock, letting their body know it is supposed to be sleeping soon.
+Babies can’t tell time, so routines act as their clock, letting their body know it is supposed to sleep soon.

 Naptime Routine